Dreamcloud Sleep Fact-checking Process and Editorial Standards:

-As mentioned above, there is no standard safe dosage for a particular person.
-A safe dose of Melatonin depends on your body weight, age, medical conditions, and sensitivity to the dosage.
+Now, as mentioned above, there is no standard safe dosage for a particular person.
+Instead, a safe dose of Melatonin depends on your body weight, age, medical conditions, and sensitivity to the dosage.

 Melatonin Overdose Symptoms

-Melatonin in limited quantity can be helpful, but too much Melatonin can lead to some severe symptoms.
-It disrupts your normal circadian rhythm and hence leads to sleep disruptions.
+Melatonin in limited quantities can be helpful, but too much Melatonin can lead to some severe symptoms.
+This is because it disrupts your normal circadian rhythm and leads to sleep disruptions.

-Melatonin overdose can also make you feel sleepy throughout the day; Melatonin overdose is also one of the leading factors for weird dreams.
-Other symptoms of Melatonin overdose include:
+Melatonin overdose can also make you feel sleepy throughout the day.
+Melatonin overdose is also one of the leading factors for weird dreams.
+Other melatonin overdose symptoms include;

 - Joint pain